eannefawcett/eannefawcett.github.io/_posts/2020-10-16-Machine Learning Demystified.md

 <br>
 <br>

 Another way to view Euclidian distance is as the shortest way to get from one point to another, or 'as the crow flies'.
 The primary difference between Manhattan distance and Euclidian distance is that Manhattan can only be used for 2D spaces, whereas Euclidian distance can be used for 3D space, as seen in Figure 3.
+This means that Euclidian distance is more flexible and can be used for more complex features.

 <img src='../images/Euclidean_distance_3d.png' alt='3D Euclidian distance calculation, gnu license'>
 <br>
 <br>

 In this image all of the p points are referencing the lower point, just on the three different axes, x, in red, y, in green, and z, in blue.
 Just as all of the q points are referencing the higher point.
+This images shows how complex loss functions can be to calculate by hand.
+In using programming, specifically in this case machine learning, the optimal solution can be found more quickly.

 ### Minkowski Distance